Transgender culture of New York City

 Indonesian transgender actress Solena Sulin celebrating her birthday at The Peninsula New York hotel in 2017.

-New York City is home to the largest metropolitan transgender population in the world, estimated at more than 50,000 in 2018, with concentrations in Manhattan, Brooklyn, and Queens.
-The Brooklyn Liberation March, the largest transgender rights demonstration in history, took place on June 14, 2020 in Brooklyn, focused on supporting Black transgender rights and drew an estimated 15,000 to 20,000 participants.
+New York City is home to the largest metropolitan transgender population in the world and is often called the "trans capital of the world ".
+The transgender community was estimated at more than 70,000 in 2024, with the highest concentrations in Manhattan, Brooklyn, and Queens.
+The Brooklyn Liberation March, the largest transgender rights demonstration at the time, took place on June 14, 2020, in Brooklyn, focused on supporting Black transgender rights and drew an estimated 15,000 to 20,000 participants.

 Despite playing a significant role in advocating for LGBTQ equality since the 1969 Stonewall Riots and beyond, the transgender community in New York City has frequently been marginalized and abandoned by the city's broader gay, lesbian, bisexual, and queer communities.
 Since Stonewall, particularly in the 21st century, New York City's transgender community has grown in both size and prominence.

 History

 1960s and 70s

-During the Stonewall Riots, when violence erupted, the women and transmasculine people held at the New York Women's House of Detention down the street joined in by chanting, setting fire to their belongings, and tossing them into the street below.
+During the Stonewall Riots, when violence erupted, the women and transmasculine people held at the New York Women's House of Detention down the street joined in by chanting, setting fire to their belongings, and tossing them onto the street below.

-According to Transgender History by Susan Stryker, the Stonewall Riots had significant effects on transgender rights activism.
+According to Transgender History by Susan Stryker, the Stonewall Riots exerted significant effects on transgender rights activism.
 Sylvia Rivera and Marsha P. Johnson founded the Street Transvestite Action Revolutionaries (STAR) in response to what they saw as inadequate representation of trans people within the Gay Activists Alliance and the Gay Liberation Front.
 They established politicized versions of "houses," a concept originating from Black and Latino queer communities, to provide shelter for marginalized transgender youth.

 In addition to STAR, other organizations such as Transvestites and Transsexuals and the Queens Liberation Front (QLF) were also formed.
 QLF, founded by Lee Brewster and Barbara de Lamere (formerly known as Bunny Eisenhower), participated in Christopher Street Liberation Day marches and advocated for trans visibility and against drag erasure.

 1990s and 2000s

 Drawing inspiration from Johnson and Rivera's "houses", activist Rusty Mae Moore created Transy House, an informal shelter at her rowhouse in Park Slope.
 Transy House operated from the 1990s through the 2000s.
 Residents included Sylvia Rivera.

-The Okra Project, founded in 2018, is a Brooklyn organization which combats food insecurity among Black trans people.
+The Okra Project, founded in 2018, is a Brooklyn organization that combats food insecurity among Black trans people.